espinbrandon49/Hack-A-Blog/assets/GUIDE.md

-X THEN I am prompted to enter both a title and contents for my blog post X WHEN I click on the button to create a new blog post X THEN the title and contents of my post are saved and I am taken back to an updated dashboard with my new blog post
-    WHEN I click on one of my existing posts in the dashboard THEN I am able to delete or update my post and taken back to an updated dashboard X WHEN I click on the logout option in the navigation X THEN I am signed out of the site
+X THEN I am prompted to enter both a title and contents for my blog post X WHEN I click on the button to create a new blog post X THEN the title and contents of my post are saved and I am taken back to an updated dashboard with my new blog post X WHEN I click on one of my existing posts in the dashboard X THEN I am able to delete or update my post and taken back to an updated dashboard X WHEN I click on the logout option in the navigation X THEN I am signed out of the site
 X WHEN I am idle on the page for more than a set time